goldin2008/Note/interview_llm.md

 `Resize tokenizer`
 While our tokenizer can represent new subtokens that are part of the vocabulary, it might be very helpful to explicitly add new tokens to our base model (BertModel) in our cast to our transformer.
 And then we can use resize_token_embeddings to adjust the model's embedding layer prior to fine-tuning.
 This can be very useful for contextual use cases, especially if many tokens are new or existing tokens have a very different meaning in our context.

+`Optimization techniques for fine-tuning`
+For fine-tuning, the combination of appropriate optimizations and an orchestrator lays the foundation for constructing large language models for production.
+- Parameter-efficient fine-tuning: Parameter-efficient fine-tuning, or PEFT, focuses on fine-tuning only a small subset of additional model parameters, resulting in substantial reductions in both computational and storage costs.
+Remarkably, these techniques achieve performance levels that are comparable to full fine-tuning approaches.
+A widely used PEFT technique is Low Rank Adaptation, or LoRA.
+LoRA is an approach that trims down model size and computational needs by approximating large matrices through low-rank decomposition.
+- Quantization: Quantization is the process of reducing the precision of numerical data so it consumes less memory and increases processing speed.
+One library that may be of interest to fine-tuners is the bitsandbytes library, which uses 8-bit optimizers to significantly reduce the memory footprint during model training.
+- Zero-redundancy optimization: Zero Redundancy Optimizer, commonly known as ZeRO, harnesses the collective computational and memory capabilities of data parallelism.
+This approach minimizes the memory and computational demands on each device (GPU) utilized during model training.
+ZeRO accomplishes this by distributing the model training states (weights, gradients and optimizer states) across the available devices (GPUs and CPUs) within the distributed training hardware, thereby decreasing the memory consumption of each GPU.

 #### Prompt engineering